tkhamez/neucore/doc/documentation.md

 - If the status is changed, all groups are removed.
 - User admins can manually assign groups to "managed" accounts (technically, they can use this API endpoint for all players).
+- Automatic group assignment is disabled for managed accounts.
+- Groups are never deactivated for managed accounts.
 - ...

 ## Groups